nbloomf/feivel/README.md

-# Feivel
+# Read Me!

-Feivel is a simple templating language aimed at math teachers which can also be used as an interactive calculator.
-It is released as free software under the GNU General Public License version 3.
+This is the source repository of Feivel, a simple templating language aimed at math teachers.
+Feivel is released as free software under the GNU General Public License version 3.

-The goal of Feivel is to make it possible to write math homework problems using "random" data but whose difficulty we can precisely control.
-To this end it has built-in support for manipulating algebraic doodads like matrices and polynomials.
-In this usage Feivel syntax will probably be layered on top of e.g. LaTeX, but this is not required.
+The goal of Feivel is to allow users to easily write math homework problems (or other documents) using "random" data but whose difficulty we can precisely control.
+Think mailmerge plus spreadsheet formulas plus types plus immutable state.
+Feivel is intended to be used as part of a pipeline processing plain text and makes no assumptions about .

-As an example, here is a Feivel-flavored Fizz Buzz...
+As a boring example, here is a Feivel-flavored Fizz Buzz...

-    [for int @i in Range(1;100) say [[cond case (Divides(15; @i)) [fizz-buzz]
+    [for int @i in Range(1;20) say [[cond case (Divides(15; @i)) [fizz-buzz]
       case (Divides(3;  @i)) [fizz]
       case (Divides(5;  @i)) [buzz]